hundeo:

 • Overfeeding

-Too rapid growth between the third and sixth month leads to growth-related skeletal disorders.
-Since circulation and musculature cannot keep up with skeletal development, a mismatch occurs.
+Too rapid growth between the third and sixth months of life leads to growth-related skeletal disorders.
+Because the circulatory system and muscles cannot keep up with skeletal development, an imbalance occurs.

-In the next two to four months, the first consequential damage becomes apparent.
-Here, for example, it can lead to Misalignments of the front legs, lameness or joint restrictions may occur.
+In the next two to four months, the first sequelae begin to appear.
+This may include misalignment of the front legs, lameness or joint restrictions.

-Excessive calcium intake leads to bone and cartilage remodeling disorders, i.e. bone and cartilage thicken.
-The insufficient supply to the thickened tissue results in the detachment of pieces of cartilage, the so-called Osteochondrosis
+Excessive calcium intake leads to bone and cartilage remodeling disorders, i.e., bone and cartilage thickening.
+The undersupply of the thickened tissue leads to the detachment of cartilage fragments, known as osteochondrosis.

-The body regulates calcium absorption through vitamin D. However, this only occurs after the fifth month.
-Feeding calcium (e.g. with bone meal) in high amounts before this month leads to unlimited absorption.
+The body regulates calcium absorption through vitamin D. However, this does not occur until after the fifth month of life.
+A high calcium intake (e.g., bone meal) before this month results in unlimited absorption.

 Puppy step stairs